-The role of the adult school crossing guard is to provide children with a safe crossing of the roadway, and to model appropriate street skills and behavior to young children.
-New Jersey Safe Routes to School compiles resources and tools to support school crossing guards and to assist traffic safety officers.
-If you are a crossing guard or a crossing guard supervisor, continue to check back as new resources are added.
+The role of the adult school crossing guard is to provide children with a safe crossing of the roadway and to model appropriate street skills and behavior to young children.
+NJ Safe Routes to School compiles resources and tools to support school crossing guards and assist traffic safety officers.

 Crossing Guard Resources:

 NJ Crossing Guard Training Manual – full version (PDF)

 Model Municipal Crossing Guard Policy (PDF) – Developed as a guide for NJ municipalities seeking to adopt a School Crossing Guard Policy.

 More Than Crossing Streets (PDF) – Training, policies and procedures for Crossing Guards in New Jersey based on results of research on the state of school crossing guard training and work conditions in New Jersey.

 New Jersey legislation passed in April 2010 requires motorists to stop and stay stopped for pedestrians crossing the roadway within marked crosswalks.